 Starmer promises action to end ‘shockingly easy’ access to knives online

-The Prime Minister said he will introduce stricter measures in the wake of the Southport atrocity.
+Sir Keir Starmer said he will introduce stricter measures in the wake of the Southport atrocity

 Your support helps us to tell the story